 Air Travel

-• Fly direct to reduce the handling of your device.
+- Fly direct where possible to reduce handling of your device

-• Add a sign to your device with your contact info and instructions (e.g., “If you have questions, come onto the flight and ask me.
-Do not force the chair.”)
+- Add a sign with your contact info and instructions (for example, “If you have questions, come onto the flight and ask me.
+Do not force the chair”)

-• Talk to the ramp agent to explain handling procedures.
+- Speak with the ramp agent to explain handling procedures

-• Make sure airline staff know your chair can only travel in an upright position — never on its side.
+- Remind airline staff that your chair must always travel upright — never on its side

 Once You’ve Travelled

-• Request the correct documentation and procedures for filing a claim if you need to.
+- Request the correct documentation and procedures for filing a claim if needed

 Land Transport